 Transportation Outlook 2050 was developed through a robust planning process informed by federal guidance, state input and local outreach.
 As part of the planning process, AMATS develops a set of goals and objectives to lay a foundation for Transportation Outlook 2050.
-The goals were developed with consideration to the federal planning factors and reviewed by the AMATS Citizen Involvement Committee, Technical Advisory Committee and approved by the Policy Committee in March of 2025 [March approval anticipated; will revise if the goals/objectives change or approval dates change based on committee input].
+The goals were developed with consideration to the federal planning factors and reviewed by the AMATS Citizen Involvement Committee, Technical Advisory Committee and approved by the Policy Committee in March of 2025.